randomodbuild/hnstimeline/README.md

 This was actually my first ever HTML project (or coding project in general), hence it is quite rudimentary.

 Somebody else who was much more experienced got to it first, but I still learned a lot!
-Also, <a href="johnnywu/">Johnnywu<a> was kind and still sent me 100 HNS!
+Also, [Johnnywu](http://johnnywu/ "Johnnywu") was kind and still sent me 100 HNS!

 For those who don't know, Handshake aims to decentralize the DNS root zone file and store it on a blockchain.
 I find the project really interesting, and hope more people adopt it.
 More info on Handshake can be found here: (https://learn.namebase.io/)